Suzukazole/Client-Server-Auth/Questions.md

 # Questions

-1) Do we get to use sockets?
+- Do we get to use sockets?
-2) Sample inputs and outputs??
+- Sample inputs and outputs??
-3)
+- Do we implement public-key cryptography for the key generation ourselves or can we use external libraries to implement the same?
+-